Rising Sun (Crichton novel): Plot summary

 Nakamoto Corporation is celebrating the grand opening of its new headquarters, the Nakamoto Tower, in Downtown Los Angeles; the 45th floor of the building is awash with celebrities, dignitaries and local politicians.
 On the 46th floor, Cheryl Lynn Austin, 23, is found dead.
-Lieutenant Peter J. Smith, the Special Services Liaison for the Los Angeles Police Department (LAPD), is assigned to the case.
+Lieutenant Peter J. Smith, the Special Services Liaison officer for the Los Angeles Police Department (LAPD), is assigned to the case.
 He is joined, on request, by retired Captain John Connor, who has lived in Japan and is well-acquainted with Japanese culture.

 Upon arriving at Nakamoto Tower, the two policemen learn from officer-in-charge Tom Graham that the Japanese, led by Nakamoto employee Ishiguro, are stalling the investigation by demanding that the liaison be present.
 Although they have a valid pretense in that the virulently racist Graham is threatening to disrupt the celebration, it is obvious to Connor that a cover-up is underway.
 The detectives realize that the tapes from the security cameras on the 46th floor have mysteriously disappeared, and the security guards are deliberately unhelpful.
-Smith and Connor visit the apartment of the late Ms. Austin, realizing that she was a mistress for the Japanese Yakuza.
+Smith and Connor visit the apartment of the late Ms. Austin, realizing that she was a mistress to a wealthy Japanese.
 It seems that Ms. Austin's home had been ransacked soon after her death.
 After several visits to friends and associates of Ms. Austin and Nakamoto, the two detectives find a suspect in Eddie Sakamura, a wealthy Japanese playboy from Kyoto.
 However, the two are inclined to release him, due to Eddie's previous associations with John Connor.
 Connor is still able to get Eddie to hand over his passport.

 The two officers are summoned to witness Ms. Austin's autopsy; trace evidence strongly suggests a Japanese killer.
 Afterwards, Smith and Connor are approached by Ishiguro, who now presents them with seemingly authentic videos from the security cameras, which show Sakamura to be the murderer.
 Having solved the mystery, Connor returns home to rest, while Smith and Graham go to apprehend Sakamura.
 Upon arriving at Eddie's house, the two detectives are stalled by two naked women while Eddie escapes in a Ferrari.
 After a high-speed chase, Eddie's car crashes and bursts into flames, killing him.